About the convergence to initial data of the heat problem on the Heisenberg group: Technical Results

-For the next results we consider the function $\phi_{s}$ as an integrability factor which will be used to characterize the solutions for the IVP \eqref{heat.equation}-\eqref{initial.data}, given an initial data $f$.
-As we observed before, the heat kernel does not decay like a Gaussian function in the $t$ variable, nor does function $\phi_{s}$.
-Thus we need to make an extra assumption on the initial data.
+For the next results, we consider the function $\phi_{s}$ as an integrability factor to characterize the solutions for the IVP \eqref{heat.equation}-\eqref{initial.data} associated with an initial data $f$.
+As neither the heat kernel nor the function $\phi_{s}$ decays as a Gaussian in the $t$ variable, we need a local integrability assumption on the initial data.

-\begin{prop} Let $f:\mathbb{H}_{n}\to\mathbb{R}$ be a measurable function such that for every $K>0$ the integral $\int_{|z|\le K} |f(h)| dh$ is finite.
+\begin{prop} Let $f:\mathbb{H}_{n}\to\mathbb{R}$ be a measurable function such that for every $K>0$, the integral $\int_{|z|\le K, |t|\le K} |f(h)| dh$ is finite.
 Let $S>0$ be fixed.
 Then the following statements are equivalent: \begin{enumerate} \item[(i)] For every $s\in (0,S)$ and every $g\in \mathbb{H}_{n}$,

 \item[(ii)] For every $s\in (0,S)$ and some $g_{s}\in \mathbb{H}_{n}$,

 \item[(iii)] For every $s\in (0,S)$,